dsccommunity/xAzurePack/README.md

 * Changed xAzurePackUpdate to use ProductName and ProductVersion instead of ProductID
 * Update to example to remove the need for community resources
 * Includes compatibility for Update Rollup 10
+* Removed the use of Win32_Product to scan for installed products

 ### 1.4.0.0
 * Includes compatibility for Update Rollup 9.1